-A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding shares of a Fund.
+A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding shares of the Fund.
 A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of a company or acknowledges the existence of control.
-Shareholders with a controlling interest could affect the outcome of voting or the direction of management of a Fund.
-As of October 31, 2021, the Trustees and officers of the Trust, as a group, owned less than 1% of the Shares of each Fund.
-As of October 31, 2021, the shareholders in the table below were each considered to be either a control person or a principal shareholder of the applicable Fund(s).
+Shareholders with a controlling interest could affect the outcome of voting or the direction of management of the Fund.
+Prior to the date of this SAI, the Fund had no Shares outstanding.